 - That origin was so good, DC recycled it exactly for Kid Flash.

 - Spider-Man was given powers by a radioactive spider bite, the spider itself being a result of the lab accident.
-In the movie, this was retooled into a genetically-engineered spider's bite to reflect the discrediting of I Love Nuclear Power.
-The comic, on the other hand, retooled this by saying that the spider which bit him transferred some form of totemistic power on him, which in turn explained his many animal-themed enemies.
+In the Spider-Man movie, this was retooled into a genetically-engineered spider's bite to reflect the discrediting of I Love Nuclear Power.
+At one point, the comic attempted to retool this by saying that the spider which bit him transferred some form of mystical totemistic power on him, which in turn explained his many animal-themed enemies.
+Cue Fan Discontinuity.

 - Marvel Comics in general (due to copious amounts of "Stan Lee Science") and Spider-Man in particular loves this trope.
 Many of Spidey's big foes (Doc Ock, Green Goblin, Lizard, Molten Man, etc) were created by some sort of lab accident or experiment gone wrong.

 - Retooled again and made more plausible in the modern re-imagining, Ultimate Spider-Man.
-It was a genetically altered spider instead of a radioactive one.
+It was a genetically altered spider high on OZ instead of radiation.

 - The initial origin-story for Swamp Thing followed this trope.
 Subverted when Alan Moore got ahold of the character and revised him from a formula-altered scientist to a plant elemental who thought he was a formula-altered scientist.